 Travel Tips: Planning Your Trip

-1 – Determine your budget
+1 – Determine Your Budget

-This is probably one of the most important travel tips and also the first thing you should do as it can change where you’re able to go.
-Once you calculate this you can decide where to go and for how long.
-Then, once you’ve picked your destination (see #2), its important to figure out how much you will have to spend each day.
+This is probably one of the most essential travel tips and the first thing you should do as it can change where you’re able to go.
+Once you calculate this, you can decide where to go and for how long.
+Then, after you’ve picked your destination (see #2), estimate how much you will have to spend each day.

-Break down expenses by category, and your corresponding budget for each:
+Break down expenses by category and your corresponding budget for each:

 - Transportation (if needed)